FV101LW/hw2_1123533/README.txt

 Question 1: Binary Tree - Find the Diameter of a Binary Tree Write a program to calculate the diameter of a binary tree.
 The diameter of a binary tree is the length of the longest path between any two nodes in the tree.
 The path may or may not pass through the root.

-Input Used: (This is the input used to test program)

-Output:

 Question 2: Heap Sort - Build a Priority Queue for Tasks Write a program to manage a task priority queue using a max heap.
 Each task has a name and a priority level.
 Your program should allow:
 1. Add a Task: Add a task with a given priority.